Manufacturers Hanover Corporation: Acquisition by Chemical Bank

-On July 15, 1991, it was announced that the Manufacturers Hanover Corporation would engage in a friendly merger with the Chemical Bank Corporation.
-Although the action was described as a "marriage of equals", the resulting company would be known by the Chemical name.
+On July 15, 1991, it was announced that the Manufacturers Hanover Corporation would engage in a friendly merger with the Chemical Banking Corporation.
+Although the action was described as a "marriage of equals," the resulting company would be known by the Chemical name.
 Chemical was also suffering from bad loans, many of them in real estate.
 In corporate banking, Manufacturers Hanover was better established with larger, blue-chip companies, whereas Chemical was stronger with small- and medium-sized businesses.

-The theory behind the merger was that combination of the two companies, which would have combined assets of over $135 billion, would be economically more robust and a stronger competitor.
+The theory behind the merger was that the combination of the two companies, which would have combined assets of over $135 billion, would be economically more robust and a stronger competitor.
 Substantial layoffs and sales of assets were planned to take place among the combined companies.
 The Manufacturers name would gradually disappear.

 McGillicuddy would serve as chief executive of the merged Chemical until his planned retirement at the start of 1994, while Walter V. Shipley, the head of Chemical, would be president and chief operating officer of the merged company until he succeeded McGillicuddy.
 Some MHT executives, such as chief financial officer Tobin, continued on in the same position at Chemical.
 However, Thomas S. Johnson, who had been president of MHT for the previous eight years and had been viewed as the heir apparent to McGillicuddy, was a loser in the merger and departed.